 *THE NUMBER ONE BOUDOIR WARDROBE RULE IS: Don't overthink it!
 We will make you look fabulous no matter what you choose to wear!!
 I can literally do an entire session with nothing but the sheets!

 * Do NOT bring outfits that you don't love!
 I can't tell you how many women bring outfits then tell me, "I really don't like the way I look in this one, but I'll leave it up to you."
 If you don't like the outfit, you won't like photos of you in the outfit.
 Leave it at home!

 *Lingerie is NOT a must!
 Especially complete lingerie sets.
 Don't be afraid to get creative!
 A garter belt and thigh high fishnets can look great with a cropped sweater or graphic tee.
 A gorgeous bra can be paired with a long flowing skirt, or with jeans!
 Your favorite tank top can be paired with no pants!
 Do not feel obligated to run out and by a whole slew of new things for this shoot unless you want to pamper yourself a little extra. ;) The point is, don't freak out too much over acquiring new wardrobe.

 *If opting for lingerie, I recommend going to a local lingerie boudoir to have yourself properly fitted.
 OR if you're interested in online ordering, True & Co has a really amazingly helpful website and quiz that will help you determine what styles and sizes work best for you.

-*Structured pieces and solids look great on camera, as well as items with texture, those that fit snugly, and those with color.
+*Structured pieces and solids look great on camera, as well as items with texture, and those that fit snugly, without pinching your skin.